oleander/wimp-rb/README.md

 ### Where are the rest of the implementation?

 Take a look at the `lib/gen` folder for more, undocumented code.
-Code exists for all 50 some methods in the thift directory, but only a few are ported to a Ruby-friendly syntax and documented above.
+Code exists for all 50 some methods in the thirft directory, but only a few are ported to a Ruby-friendly syntax and documented above.
 You're more than welcome to help me migrate all these methods.